 Live @ The Ritz NYC 1984

 Vicious Pink were able to attain a cult level of success without ever breaking into the mainstream.
 Although they had started releasing music in 1982, they failed to attract much attention until the release of the single “Cccan’t You See” (UK chart position 67) and its instrumental b-side “8:15 To Nowhere” in 1984.
 Over the next two years, both sides of this single accrued play in clubs on both sides of the Atlantic.
 Their later singles “Fetish” and “Take Me Now” were similarly successful.

 In 1987, unknown to the duo, just one Year after they left Parlophone “Cccan’t You See” charted in the USA at number 24 for 3 Weeks, without any promotion from them, In 1989 “8:15 To Nowhere” hit number 2 around Europe, also without any promotion from them.

 The duo recorded one unreleased demo album in 1983, The Tape Gallery, and In the summer of 1984 they went to Ridge Farm Studios, in Capel Surrey for 9 Weeks to record the Album “Blue” With Tony Mansfield their Producer and Jules (Juliette Bowen) sound engineer.
 The album was never released (see the reason why here: Exclusive interview with Brian Moss).
 A self-titled album was released in 1986, after they had ceased recording for Parlophone.
 This album was a collection of previously released singles.

 Brian started the band Drug Free America in 1986 with Steve Dixon.

-Josephine Warden later married a London based music lawyer, and Moss continued his music career; with Drug Free America and Mirazma.
+Josephine Warden later married a London based music lawyer, and Brian Moss continued his music career; with Drug Free America and Mirazma.